HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - segment
 - hash

-- The value in the 'segment' column matches the specified `:moment`.
+- The value in the 'segment' column matches the specified ':moment'.
 The results should be ordered by 'subid', 'fieldnme', and 'updtime' in ascending order.

 ```sql
 SELECT subid, vers, did, fieldnme, filename, extension, mime, updtime, kind, filepath, seq, segment, hash